fjames86/cl-slp/README.md

 DEFINE-SERVER-TYPE-CALLBACK, DEFINE-SERVER-URL-CALLBACK, DEFINE-ATTR-CALLBACK and DEFINE-REGISTER-CALLBACK.

 They can be called by passing the name of the new callback with the :callback-name keyword parameter to the functions that take it.

-The default behaviour should be sufficient for most needs, however.
+The default callbacks should be sufficient for most needs because they just collect all the data available and return it to Lisp.

 Note also that you MUST use a Lisp that supports callbacks; CL-SLP was developed and tested using SBCL on Ubuntu Linux and Windows 7.

+All the callbacks take an optional argument, COOKIE, that is a pointer to an area of memory for use in return values.
+This doesn't make much sense in Common Lisp, since we have other ways of returning data from callbacks so it probably should be either ignored or removed from the Lisp calls.

 * Error -19 NETWORK_TIMED_OUT
 This error code seems to be returned on Windows 7 machines (possibly others) on SLP-REGISTER and